cssoh/basicArduinoYun/README.md

 2. analog write
 3. analog read
 4. using LCD
+5. template code for using Console
-5. reading from Console
+6. reading from Console
-6. write message to Console
+7. write message to Console